Sailmaster 22: Variants

-Operational history
+Reception

 In a 2010 review Steve Henkel wrote, "best features: We like the big, comfortable cockpit and the space below devoted to accommodations for only two rather than for the usual four.
 We also like the classic style and elegance, including the beautifully varnished clear spruce spars and wood trim when the boats were new.
 Worst features: We wouldn't like the chores of sanding and varnishing all that wood and of maintaining the steel centerboard, which tends to corrode around its pivot point."

 In a 2017 used boat review Jack Hornor wrote in The SpinSheet, "With a displacement/length ratio of 362 and a sail area/displacement ration of 15.9, the Sailmaster 22, as one would expect, needs a bit of a breeze (preferably better than six knots true) to get her going.
 The Sailmaster is always a balanced and responsive handler.
 However, with the full keel and attached rudder, the 22 will not respond or tack as quickly as a fin keel-spade rudder design.
 Performance improves noticeably as the wind picks up, and the 22 tracks well and is easily balanced."